StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 ![Image](https://github.com/user-attachments/assets/6684f6aa-fbad-4860-a31d-10a0e79a8195)

 ## Overview
 This project is my Final Year Project for the course of Software Development.
 It aims to classify land cover types from satellite imagery using Convolutional Neural Networks (CNNs).
-By making use of deep learning techniques, the goal is to accurately **identify and categorise** the various types of land cover such as forests, urban areas and pasture simultanously.
+By making use of deep learning techniques, the goal is to accurately **identify and categorise** the various types of land cover such as forests, urban areas and pasture simultaneously.
 This classification supports various application such as environmental monitoring, urban planning and disaster management.

 Satellite imagery can help us find solutions to the growing number of environmental problems that humans face today.
 It allows us to not only get a bird’s eye view of what’s around us, but also uncovers parts of the world that are rarely seen.
 Tapping into the potential of categorizing land cover and land use around the world means that humans can more efficiently make use of natural resources, hopefully lowering cases of waste and deprivation.
 However, despite its potential to be incredibly useful, satellite data is massive and complex, requiring sophisticated analysis to make sense of it.